glasnt/talks/2019_10_DevOpsDaysAKL.podium/slides.md

 And they can also use your custom search engines to find your notes, and perhaps CoLlAbOrAtE?!

+---
+background-image: url("images/basics.jpg")
+### .big[Access control]

+???

+But also consider that you probably don't want your terraform docs in your public github repo.

+Your sysadmins who have the credentials to be able to provision should probably be able to see those docs, especially the docs of where to find that magic sshkey that enables the ability to deploy from anisble.

+This is going to be highly context specific, but it's probably a good idea to have this within your company's authentication barrier (or "firewall", if you still have one of those).

 But the question is, what do you write down?
 What do you want to be able to discover at 3am?
 ---
 class: bottom left
 background-image: url("images/knife.jpg")